xiaominzhu88/next-js-find-dog/README.md

-## This is a desktop app created by Next.js
+## This is a desktop app created with Next.js ☘️

-# Findogs
+# Findogs 🐶

 ## Description